About the Roy Chapman Andrews Society

 The idea was first discussed by former City Manager and Attorney, Daniel T (Tom) Kelley, who had always looked for ways to promote Beloit and the treasures of this small mid-western town.
 After finding a group of interested persons from varied backgrounds, monthly meetings began to take place to decide how to go about bringing Andrews back into prominence.
 They decided to incorporate and form a society.

-Unfortunately, Kelley was unable to see all his work come to fruition, since he passed away of cancer late in 1998.
+Unfortunately, Kelly was unable to see his work come to fruition with his passing of cancer on January 19, 2001.
 However, his dream continued on, and the Society has gone on to become a prominent group in Beloit.
 Founding Board Members included (in no particular order), Tom Kelley, Kerry Branham, Paul Rasmussen, Greg Quigley, Ann Bausum, Bette Lang, Lynnette Newton, Christine Schlichting, and Karrie Porter-Brace.

 Mission of The Roy Chapman Andrews Society honors the legacy of Roy Chapman Andrews by:

 - Promoting the value of scientific exploration and discovery;

 - Educating the public about Andrews’ life, work, and adventures;

 - Emphasizing Andrews’ lifetime ties to Beloit, Wisconsin.